The conquest of Makkah is a very important event in the history of Islam for various reasons.

 - Muslims should not attack, they were to defend themselves only.

-With this, the Muslims entered Makkah and only the battalion under Hazrat Khalid ibn Waleed (رضي الله عنه) was attacked who successfully killed the enemies.
+With this, the Muslims entered Makkah and only the battalion under Hazrat Khalid ibn Waleed (رضي الله عنه) was attacked and successfully killed the enemies.
 Other than that, the Quraish of Makkah surrendered.

 With this, the Prophet Muhammad (صلى الله عليه وسلم) entered Makkah and he showed utmost simplicity and humility.
 His blessed forehead was lowered because he was not proud of his victories.